 Growing concerns about air quality, open space, and traffic congestion led Congress to create several programs through legislation in the 1991 Intermodal Surface Transportation Efficiency Act (ISTEA).
-These programs broaden the federal focus on Transportation from building highways to funding projects tied to smarter planning requirements that help ensure communities are more livable.
-At the center of new focus about transportation, growth, and quality of life is the Transportation Enhancement Program.
+These programs broaden the federal focus on Transportation from building highwavs to funding projects tied to smarter planning requirements that help ensure communities are more center of new livable.
+At the focus about transportation, growth, and quality of life is the Transportation Enhancement Program.